 Americans are workaholics.
-In fact, they work more than the Norwegians, Germans, French and the Japanese.
+In fact, studies suggest that they work more than the Norwegians, Germans, French, and Japanese.
 They even work more than anyone in the industrialized world.
 In a survey that was conducted by the Harvard Business School, they found out that about 94% of the adult population work more than 50 hours a week, and 50%of which admitted to working more than 65 hours a week.
-What’s worse is that only 25% of employees took at a time off, even if they were offered a paid vacation.
+What’s worse is that only 25% of employees took a time off, even if they were offered a paid vacation.

-Achieving work-life balance is important to your productivity, happiness and success.
-This week, we’ll give you some practical tips to help you achieve better work-life balance.
+Achieving a work-life balance is important to your productivity, happiness, and success.
+This week, we’ll give you some practical tips to help you achieve a better work-life balance.

 A huge percentage of Americans are willing to keep in touch with their bosses and colleagues and resolve work issues, even when they’re at home.
 Others end up working even if they’re on vacation.

 We all need time to relax and escape the daily grind from time to time.
 You need to distance yourself from the work environment and recuperate from the stress of work.
 Weekends, after work hours and vacations are the best time for unplugging.
 Use this time to spend quality time with your family and do things you enjoy.